YonatanSchuster/Monster-Rolodex/README.md

 # Monster Rolodex

-The project is a monster rolodex that I created during my Udemy course in react.js You can type amy name of a monster and it will filter it to you
+The project is a monster rolodex that I created during my Udemy course in react.js `Complete React Developer in 2022 (w/ Redux, Hooks, GraphQL)`

+You can type any name of a monster and it will filter it to you

 To set up the project you need to: